Meet the team

 Switzerland

-accelCH is a Swiss SME and a professional service provider specialised in supporting EU funded projects in project management as well as dissemination, including over 25 Horizon 2020 projects.
+accelCH is a Swiss SME and a professional service provider specialised in supporting EU funded projects in project management as well as dissemination, with dozens of Horizon 2020 and Horizon Europe projects.

 With its experience in optimised outreach to the specific target groups of diverse European R&D and innovation projects, accelCH is leading the communication and dissemination activities of PHOTONFOOD in work package 7.